mothermetabot/front-end-exercise/README.md

     * From 320px (mobile).
     * From 1024px (tablet).
     * From 1366px (desktop) and above.

-Use discretion when using external libraries or tools to complete the exercise.
-We are interested in your practical knowledge of HTML, CSS and JavaScript, not your ability to use plugins, frameworks or libraries.

-You will be using Git for source control.

-Following the completion of the application, you'll answer a few questions about the work you just completed.
-Please allow approximately 3 hours for this exercise.
-It should take you about 2 hours to complete the programming exercise and another hour to answer the follow up questions.

-When you are done the exercise, commit all your work in GitHub and push it up to your GitHub fork.
-You'll be required to send an email with the link to your work immediately after completion.

-Do not create a pull request or try to merge into the exercises repository.

 ### Secondary Or Bonus Task ###